doomdagger/learn-python/String.md

 > **Caution:**
-even a raw string cannot end in a single backslash, **because the backslash escapes the following quote character**¡ªyou still must escape the surrounding quote character to embed it in the string.
+even a raw string cannot end in a single backslash, **because the backslash escapes the following quote character**Â¡Âªyou still must escape the surrounding quote character to embed it in the string.
-That is, **r"...\" is not a valid string literal**¡ªa raw string cannot end in an odd number of backslashes.
+That is, **r"...\" is not a valid string literal**Â¡Âªa raw string cannot end in an odd number of backslashes.
 If you need to end a raw string with a single backslash, you can use two and slice off the second (`r'1\nb\tc\\'[:-1]`), tack one on manually (r'1\nb\tc' + '\\'), or skip the raw string syntax and just double up the backslashes in a normal string ('1\